codeyStein/the-net-blog/content/post/five-useful-array-methods-you-might-not-know.md

 syntax: `array.copyWithin(target, start, end)`

-_Note that the end and start perameters are not required and if not specified, will use the first or last elements of the array._
+_Note that the end and start parameters are not required and if not specified, will use the first or last elements of the array._

 Example:
 ```